Catalog of medicines. Interaction with other drugs

 Pregnancy and lactation

-If it is necessary to prescribe the drug during pregnancy, the intended benefit to the mother and the potential risk to the fetus should be carefully evaluated.
+If it is necessary to prescribe the drug during pregnancy, the expected benefit to the mother and the potential risk to the fetus should be carefully assessed.
 When prescribing the drug during lactation, breastfeeding should be stopped.

-The safety of abacavir during pregnancy has not yet been established.
+At present, the safety of using abacavir during pregnancy has not been established.

-IN experimental studies It has been shown in laboratory animals that abacavir and/or its metabolites can cross the placental barrier.
-Abacavir provided toxic effect on the development of the embryo and fetus only in rats at doses toxic to pregnant females (500 mg/kg of body weight or more).
+IN experimental studies laboratory animals have shown that abacavir and/or its metabolites can cross the placental barrier.
+Abacavir provided toxic effect on the development of the embryo and fetus only in rats at doses toxic to pregnant females (500 mg/kg body weight or more).
 These doses are 32-35 times higher than therapeutic doses for a person.
-The identified disorders included edema and fetal abnormalities, resorption, weight loss of the fetus and an increase in the number of stillborn fetuses.
-Dose that does not adverse influence for pre- and postnatal development, was 160 mg/kg of body weight per day.
+The abnormalities identified included edema and fetal abnormalities, resorption, decreased fetal weight, and an increase in the number of stillborn fetuses.
+Dose that has no effect adverse influence for pre- and postnatal development, was 160 mg/kg body weight per day.
 This dose is approximately 10 times the human dose.
-Mentioned changes not found in rabbits.
+These changes were not found in rabbits.

-A study in rats showed that abacavir at doses up to 500 mg/kg did not affect the fertility of males and females.
+A study in rats showed that abacavir at doses up to 500 mg/kg had no effect on fertility in males or females.
 The results of studies in animals are not always predictive for humans.

-Abacavir and its metabolites pass into the milk of lactating rats.
-It can be assumed that they also penetrate the breast milk of lactating women, but there is currently no evidence for this.
-There are no data on the safety of abacavir in children under 3 months of age.
-Experts advise HIV-infected women to refrain from breastfeeding to prevent the child from becoming infected with HIV.
+Abacavir and its metabolites are excreted into the milk of lactating rats.
+It can be assumed that they also penetrate into the breast milk of lactating women, but there is currently no evidence of this.
+There are no data on the safety of using abacavir in children under 3 months of age.
+Experts recommend that HIV-infected women abstain from breastfeeding to prevent the child from becoming infected with HIV.

-If symptoms of hypersensitivity appear, the patient should immediately consult a doctor.
-When the diagnosis of a hypersensitivity reaction is confirmed, Ziagen should be discontinued immediately.
-It is necessary to ask the patient to return all unused tablets / syrup to the doctor in order to avoid accidental use of the drug in the future.
-With continued treatment, the symptoms worsen, which can threaten the patient's life.
-With the abolition of Ziagen, the symptoms of hypersensitivity, as a rule, passed.
-In the event of a hypersensitivity reaction to abacavir, Ziagen or another drug containing abacavir should never be prescribed subsequently, because. most severe symptoms(including life-threatening arterial hypotension), resume within a few minutes and can be fatal.
+If symptoms of hypersensitivity occur, the patient should consult a doctor immediately.
+If the diagnosis of a hypersensitivity reaction is confirmed, Ziagen should be discontinued immediately.
+It is necessary to ask the patient to return all unused tablets/syrup to the doctor in order to avoid accidental use of the drug in the future.
+With continued treatment, the symptoms intensify, which can threaten the patient's life.
+When Ziagen was discontinued, hypersensitivity symptoms generally resolved.
+If a hypersensitivity reaction to abacavir develops, Ziagen or another drug containing abacavir should never be prescribed subsequently, because most severe symptoms(including life-threatening hypotension), resume within a few minutes and can be fatal.

-For timely diagnosis hypersensitivity reactions and to minimize the risk of developing life-threatening hypotension, Ziagen should be discontinued if hypersensitivity reactions are suspected, even in cases where the possibility of another diagnosis (for example, respiratory diseases, influenza-like illness, gastroenteritis, or reactions to other drugs) cannot be ruled out .
-Therapy with Ziagen should not be restarted, even if symptoms reappear while taking other drugs.
+For timely diagnosis hypersensitivity reactions and to minimize the risk of developing life-threatening hypotension, Ziagen should be discontinued if hypersensitivity reactions are suspected, even in cases where the possibility of another diagnosis cannot be excluded (for example, respiratory diseases, influenza-like illnesses, gastroenteritis or reactions to other drugs) .
+Ziagen therapy should not be restarted even if symptoms reappear while taking other medications.

-If therapy with Ziagen has been suspended and a decision is made to continue it, the reasons for discontinuing the drug should be carefully analyzed to exclude the possibility of hypersensitivity symptoms.
-If symptoms of hypersensitivity are not excluded, Ziagen therapy should not be resumed.
+If Ziagen therapy has been suspended and a decision is made to continue it, the reasons for discontinuation of the drug must be carefully analyzed to exclude the possibility of hypersensitivity symptoms.
+Unless symptoms of hypersensitivity have been excluded, Ziagen therapy should not be resumed.

-There are isolated reports of the development of a hypersensitivity reaction after the resumption of Ziagen, when the temporary withdrawal of the drug was preceded by only one main symptom (for example, rash, fever, or gastrointestinal disturbances).
-In cases where the diagnosis of hypersensitivity is not confirmed in patients who have temporarily discontinued Ziagen (one symptom is present), it is recommended: to consider the possibility that a hypersensitivity reaction preceded the withdrawal of the drug; evaluate the ratio of risk and possible therapeutic effect resumption of Ziagen therapy; if a decision is made to resume therapy with Ziagen, it should be carried out in an appropriate medical institution.
+There are isolated reports of the development of a hypersensitivity reaction after resumption of Ziagen, when temporary discontinuation of the drug was preceded by only one main symptom (for example, rash, fever or gastrointestinal disturbances).
+In cases where the diagnosis of hypersensitivity is not confirmed in patients who have temporarily stopped taking Ziagen (one symptom is present), it is recommended to: consider the possibility that discontinuation of the drug was preceded by a hypersensitivity reaction; assess the balance between risk and possibility therapeutic effect resumption of Ziagen therapy; If a decision is made to restart Ziagen therapy, it should be done in an appropriate medical facility.

-Very rarely, a hypersensitivity reaction has been reported that developed after the resumption of therapy with Ziagen in patients without obvious previous symptoms of hypersensitivity.
-In a number of cases, documentary data were clearly insufficient.
-The clinical significance of these messages has not been established.
-If a decision is made to resume therapy with Ziagen, the patient should be able to receive urgent medical attention.
+Very rarely, a hypersensitivity reaction has been reported following resumption of Ziagen therapy in patients without obvious previous symptoms of hypersensitivity.
+In a number of cases, documentary evidence was clearly insufficient.
+The clinical significance of these reports has not been established.
+If a decision is made to restart Ziagen therapy, the patient should be able to obtain prompt medical attention.

-The patient must be informed about possible reactions hypersensitivity to abacavir, which may present with life-threatening or fatal symptoms, and the patient should be aware of the need immediate appeal see a doctor if you develop fever, nausea, vomiting, diarrhea or abdominal pain, respiratory disorders (shortness of breath, cough, sore throat).
-A special card for patients with information about hypersensitivity reactions is included in the Ziagen package, and patients should be reminded to carry it with them at all times.
+The patient should be informed about possible reactions hypersensitivity to abacavir, which may result in life-threatening or fatal symptoms, and the patient should be aware of the need immediate appeal See your doctor if you experience fever, nausea, vomiting, diarrhea or abdominal pain, or respiratory problems (shortness of breath, cough, sore throat).
+A special patient card containing information about hypersensitivity reactions is included in the Ziagen pack and patients should be reminded to keep it with them at all times.

-In HIV-infected patients (mainly women) who took antiretroviral drugs from the group of nucleoside analogues as monotherapy or as part of complex therapy, including abacavir, rare cases of lactic acidosis and severe hepatomegaly with fatty liver (including fatal) are described.
+In HIV-infected patients (mainly women) who took antiretroviral drugs from the group of nucleoside analogues as monotherapy or as part of complex therapy, including abacavir, rare cases of lactic acidosis and severe hepatomegaly with fatty liver degeneration (including death) have been described.
 Caution should be exercised when treating Ziagen, especially if patients have risk factors for liver disease.
-In the event of clinical or laboratory signs lactic acidosis or liver dysfunction, Ziagen should be discontinued.
+If clinical or laboratory signs If lactic acidosis or liver dysfunction occurs, Ziagen should be discontinued.

-Despite taking Ziagen or other antiretroviral drugs, patients may develop infections caused by opportunistic pathogens, and other complications of HIV infection.
-Therefore, patients should be under constant surveillance physicians experienced in the treatment of HIV infection.
-Patients should be informed that treatment with antiretroviral drugs (including abacavir) does not prevent the risk of transmitting HIV to others through sexual intercourse or blood transfusion, so patients should take appropriate precautions.
+Despite taking Ziagen or other antiretroviral drugs, patients may develop infections caused by opportunistic microorganisms, and other complications of HIV infection.
+Therefore, patients should be under constant monitoring doctors with experience in treating HIV infection.
+Patients should be informed that treatment with antiretroviral drugs (including abacavir) does not prevent the risk of transmitting HIV to others through sexual contact or blood transfusions, so patients should take appropriate precautions.

-The oral solution contains sorbitol, which can cause abdominal pain and diarrhea.
-In the process of metabolism, sorbitol is converted into fructose, therefore Ziagen in the form of an oral solution is not indicated for patients with congenital fructose intolerance.
+The oral solution contains sorbitol, which may cause abdominal pain and diarrhea.
+During metabolism, sorbitol is converted to fructose, therefore Ziagen in the form of an oral solution is not indicated for patients with congenital fructose intolerance.

-There is no data to support the effect of abacavir on the ability to engage in potentially dangerous species activities requiring more attention.
+There is no data to support the effect of abacavir on the ability to potentially exercise dangerous species activities that require increased attention.

 Overdose

-In clinical studies, patients received single doses of abacavir up to 1200 mg and daily doses up to 1800 mg.
-There were no reports of unexpected adverse reactions.
-Action over high doses abacavir is unknown.
+In clinical studies, patients received single doses of abacavir up to 1200 mg and daily doses of up to 1800 mg.
+There were no unexpected adverse reactions reported.
+Action more high doses abacavir is unknown.

-Treatment: it is necessary to monitor the patient's condition in order to identify signs of intoxication and, if necessary, carry out maintenance therapy.
-There are no data on the possibility of removing abacavir using hemodialysis and peritoneal dialysis.
+Treatment: It is necessary to monitor the patient's condition in order to identify signs of intoxication and, if necessary, provide maintenance therapy.
+There is no data on the possibility of removing abacavir using hemodialysis and peritoneal dialysis.

-Results from in vitro studies and data on the major pathways of abacavir metabolism indicate a low likelihood drug interactions with abacavir.
+In vitro studies and data on the main metabolic pathways of abacavir indicate a low likelihood drug interactions with the participation of abacavir.
 Abacavir does not inhibit metabolic processes involving the CYP3A4 enzyme of the cytochrome P 450 system.
 In vitro studies have shown that abacavir does not interact with drugs that are metabolized by CYP3A4, CYP2C9 or CYP2D6.
-In clinical studies, there was no increase in hepatic metabolism under the influence of the drug.
-Therefore, interaction of abacavir with antiretroviral protease inhibitors and other drugs metabolized with the participation of enzymes of the cytochrome P 450 system is unlikely.
+Clinical studies did not reveal an increase in hepatic metabolism under the influence of the drug.
+Therefore, interaction of abacavir with antiretroviral protease inhibitors and other drugs metabolized by enzymes of the cytochrome P 450 system is unlikely.

-Clinical studies have not identified clinically significant interactions between abacavir, zidovudine and lamivudine.
+Clinical studies have not revealed clinically significant interactions between abacavir, zidovudine and lamivudine.

-Ethanol alters the metabolism of abacavir, resulting in an increase in the AUC of abacavir by approximately 41%.
+Ethanol alters the metabolism of abacavir, causing the AUC of abacavir to increase by approximately 41%.
 Given the safety profile of abacavir, these changes can be considered clinically insignificant.
 Abacavir does not affect the metabolism of ethyl alcohol.

-In a pharmacokinetic study, the co-administration of abacavir at a dose of 600 mg 2 times / day and methadone led to a decrease in Cmax by 35% and an increase in the time to achieve it by 1 hour.
-At the same time, the AUC value did not change.
+In a pharmacokinetic study, co-administration of abacavir at a dose of 600 mg 2 times a day and methadone led to a decrease in Cmax by 35% and an increase in the time to reach it by 1 hour.
+However, the AUC value did not change.
 It is believed that these data do not have clinical significance.
 In this study, abacavir increased the mean systemic clearance of methadone by 22%.
-For most patients, these changes are not clinically significant, but sometimes a further increase in the dose of methadone may be required.
+For most patients, these changes are not clinically significant, but sometimes a further increase in the dose of methadone may be necessary.

 Retinoids (such as isotretinoin) are inactivated by alcohol dehydrogenase.
-Interaction with abacavir is possible, however special studies was not carried out.
+Interaction with abacavir is possible, however special research was not carried out.

 The drug should be stored at a temperature not exceeding 30°C. Shelf life - 2 years.